-The results report gives you measurement results for all intestinal bacteria in your gut flora.
+The results report gives you results for all intestinal bacteria in your gut flora.

-This includes the upper categories of the bacterial phyla, that is the four strains Bacteroidetes, Firmicutes, Protobacteria and Actinobacteria.
+This includes the upper categories of the bacterial phyla, that is the four strains Bacteroidetes, Firmicutes, Proteobacteria and Actinobacteria.

 What kind of recommendations will I receive?

-A balanced diet also serves to different intestinal bacteria and can thus contribute to a diverse gut flora.
+A balanced diet also contributes to different intestinal bacteria and can thus contribute to diverse gut flora.
 Dietary fibres, secondary plant compounds and probiotics as well as prebiotics are generally positive for your intestinal health.

-A generally mindful lifestyle also has a positive effect - for example through regular exercise and a healthy body weight.
+A generally mindful lifestyle also has a positive effect – for example, through regular exercise and healthy body weight.

-Who is the Gut Flora Test not intended for?
+For whom is the Gut Flora Test not intended?

 The Gut Flora Test is not or only partially suitable for certain groups of people: